 For clarity on your current situation

 Sometimes, you may need professional legal advice to unblock your family law matter and gain momentum towards a resolution.
-An Insight and Advice session is a paid meeting with a lawyer in our network where they provide empowering advice and strategic insights to help you move forward with confidence, no matter what stage of separation or settlement you are at.
+An Insight and Advice session is a paid meeting with a lawyer in our network.
+They provide empowering advice and strategic insights to help you move forward with confidence, no matter what stage of separation or settlement you are at.

-It could be a one-off engagement for advice on a specific issue or the first of a series of sessions to support you to resolution.
+It could be a one-off engagement for advice on a specific issue or the first of a series of sessions to help you resolve the issue.

 Insight and Advice sessions are paid and typically run for 60 to 90 minutes.
 They are suitable for people on all separation pathways.